GenevieveYingWang/AIDI2004-Lab2/README.md

 Features: Numerical values representing various characteristics of cell nuclei, such as radius, texture, perimeter, area, smoothness, compactness, concavity, symmetry, fractal dimension, etc.
 Data Quality: The dataset is considered high-quality, as it has been preprocessed and cleaned.
 However, it's always a good practice to perform exploratory data analysis (EDA) to check for any missing values or inconsistencies in the data.

-Source: The dataset is publicly available and can be accessed from the UCI Machine Learning Repository at the following URL: Breast Cancer Wisconsin (Diagnostic) Dataset
+Source: The dataset is publicly available and can be accessed from the UCI Machine Learning Repository at the following URL: https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic